opengeospatial/LANDRS/DesignDocs/DesignHack1/Agenda.md

       - Sudhir Shrestha: Esri drone data technical stack
       - Chris Schnaufer: Cyverse and drone data
       - John Graybeal: Introduction to CEDAR

-**11:45 - 12:45 Lunch (60min)**

-**12:45 - 18:00 Unconfernce**

-**12:45 - 13:00: Unconference pitches:**
+   - Unconference pitches:
       1. **OpenAPI Track - Developing an OpenAPI for Drone Data Capture**: Starting with an [OpenAPI document](https://github.com/opengeospatial/LANDRS/blob/master/DesignDocs/DesignHack1/openapi/nodejs-server/api.yml) largely influenced by the [OGC Coverages OpenAPI](https://github.com/opengeospatial/ogc_api_coverages/blob/master/core/openapi/openapi.yaml) we will determine whether the API meets a predefined, well understood use case before moving on to [writing the service implementation in NodeJS](https://github.com/opengeospatial/LANDRS/tree/master/DesignDocs/DesignHack1/openapi/nodejs-server).
 Advanced work includes discussing how linked data (SOSA/SSN/SWEET/ENVO) can play a role in linking observation features of interest (the *thing(s)* being sensed), to the platform/sensor/equipment doing the observing (the *thing(s) doing the sensing*).
       2. Building out the vocab and standardised conceptual models we need: creating the required missing models
       3. CEDAR as a tool for schema harmonization: strategising how and what we need to do
       4. Community building & governance: Creating a API features specification through application compentancy questions

+**11:45 - 12:45 Lunch (60min)**

+**12:45 - 18:00 Unconfernce**

 Vote with your feet afternoon

    * **Session1: 13:00 - 15:00** (120min)